JeffersonCarvalh0/todo-django-backend/README.md

 # Building
 ## Using `docker-compose`
 Simply run `docker-compose up` or `docker-compose up -d` from root and wait until it starts.
+If it is the first time you are running it, make the migrations by running `docker-compose exec web python todo/manage.py migrate` while the container is up.

 ## Building it manually
 `pipenv` must be installed.
 Run `pipenv install` from root to install all dependencies.